chubi-x/note-taking-app/README.md

 `npm run dev` to start the vite server

 The application should now be running on your local machine.
-You can access it by visiting http://127.0.0.1:8000 or whatever url php gives you, in your browser.
+You can access it by visiting http://127.0.0.1:8000 or whatever url the `php artisan serve` command gives you, in your browser.